eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - if the vehicle comes to a halt earlier (i.e. due to a jam) then the stop counts as reached if the vehicle front is between startPos and endPos
 - if the vehicle picks up a person or container, it can do so as long as the person is between startPos and endPos
 - if the stop uses attribute 'speed', than that speed will be maintained between startPos and endPos

+## triggered stops

+Typically, a planned stop ends based on a time related conditions (a scheduled departure time give as `until` or a minimum stopping `duration` or both).
+However, it is also possible to set other requirements that must be met for the stop to end and for these the attribute `triggered` is used.
+It defines a list of conditions and each keyword is explained in the following:

+- `"person"`: the vehicle stops until at least one person has entered
+  - the list of necessary and eligible persons can be further customized with attributes `expected` and `permitted`
+- `"container"`: the vehicle stops until at least one container has been loaded
+  - the list of necessary and eligible containers can be further customized with attributes `expectedContainers` and `permitted`
+- `"join"`: the vehicle stops until having [joined with another vehicle](../Simulation/Railways.md#joining_two_trains)
+- `"true"`: alias for `"person"`
+- `"false"`: alias for not defining giving any trigger conditions

 ## Waypoints
 By defining attribute 'speed' with a positive value, the stop definition is turned into a waypoint.
 The vehicle will drive past the given lane and keep the defined speed while between startPos end endPos.